olnor18/mukube/README.md

 To run the generated OS in qemu use:

-`runqemu wic ovmf mukube nographic`
+`runqemu wic ovmf.secboot.code mukube nographic`

 *Be sure your user has access to `/dev/kvm` for [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) acceleration, on Ubuntu this can be done by running: `sudo usermod -a -G kvm $USER`.*